julzaza/wildwitchherbs/_posts/2025-07-18-emotional-healing-herbs.md

 The sacred guardian of the heart.

-- ✧ *Folklore:* Revered in India as a living goddess.
+**✧ Folklore:** Revered in India as a living goddess.
 Burned for protection and planted near homes to keep spirits calm.

-- ✧ *Magical Uses:* Purification, emotional balance, spiritual clarity.
+**✧ Magical Uses:** Purification, emotional balance, spiritual clarity.

-- ✧ Healing Tip: Steep in daily teas to regulate mood and energy.
+**Healing Tip:** Steep in daily teas to regulate mood and energy.
 Offers long-term nervous system support.

 ---